UPPMAX/LLM-workshop/docs/day2/data_pipelines.md

     - Use JSONL for prototyping, manual review, and small experiments.
     - Always record dataset version, schema, and shard manifest for reproducibility.

+!!!- example "Exercise"

+    - Start a jupyter server with A40 (and above) GPU with `post_train_env` environment and working directory set to your personal project directory.
+    - Run `data_pipelines.ipynb` to prepare a dataset for Supervised Finetuning on [openai's gsm8k](https://huggingface.co/datasets/openai/gsm8k) math dataset.

 ???- info "Resources 📚"

     - LLM papers on data and data pipelines: